test-where/test-where.github.io/_posts/2025-02-25-the-one-with-ai-agents-and-anythingllm.md

     - ...

-- I feel like AnythingLLM is a nice tool to get some hands-on experience with the topic with a huge ROI.
+- I feel like AnythingLLM is a nice tool to get some hands-on experience in the topic of AI agents, flows and RAG with a huge ROI.
 Desktop app setup is easy-peasy, and if you want to get your hands dirty with Docker setup - I have a [ready-to-go setup in this GitHub repo](https://github.com/test-where/anythingllm-setup).
 Have fun!
 (I will sure do.)